suhit1/WeatherForecastWebApp/README.md

 # WeatherForecastWebApp

-Enter your city or country name to get info. regarding current weather of that place
+Enter your city or country name to get information regarding current weather of that place